apify/apify-cli/README.md

 apify push
 ```

-This command creates a ZIP archive with your project, uploads it to the Apify cloud and builds an actor from it.
+This command uploads your project to the Apify cloud and builds an actor from it.

 ### Run an actor on the Apify cloud